plone/five.intid/five/intid/README.txt

-When an object is added or removed, subscribers add it to the intid utility, and fire an event is fired (zope.app.intid.interfaces.IIntIdAddedEvent, zope.app.intid.interfaces.IIntIdRemovedEvent respectively).
+When an object is added or removed, subscribers add it to the intid utility, and fire an event is fired (zope.intid.interfaces.IIntIdAddedEvent, zope.intid.interfaces.IIntIdRemovedEvent respectively).

 `five.intid` hooks up these events to redispatch as object events.
 The tests hook up a simple subscriber to verify that the intid object events are fired (these events are useful for catalogish tasks).

     >>> tests.NOTIFIED[0]
-    '<SimpleContent at mycont2> <...IntIdAddedEvent instance at ...'
+    '<SimpleContent at mycont2> <...IntIdAddedEvent object at ...'

 Registering and unregistering objects does not fire these events::